A Meta-Darwinian Model

 As it is a meta-Darwinian model, the evo devo model redefines the words evolution, development, and adaptation in ways that differ just a bit from standard evolutionary theory, as follows:

 - In standard evolutionary theory, development is a word used only to describe inheritance and replication in individual organisms.
 It is rarely applied to ecosystems, and never to life as a system, or to the universe as a system.
 In the evo devo model, development includes inheritance, replication, and the predictably convergent and hierarchical life cycle.
-Developmental process is represented as Replication and Convergence in the RVISC mnemonic).
 Development is the set of all processes that have high probability of occurring in any replicating system, based on the historically stable conditions and constraints of the environment, and system’s own inherited complexity.
-Development in living systems is a small subset of Converging and Replication-protecting processes (recall the 95/5 rule), which act in opposition to the diversity-generating Variation of evolutionary process.
+These Converging processes act in opposition to the diversity-generating Variation of evolutionary process.